Skip to content

 # Easy-profile launch — defaults come from the stored profile.

-When --profile is used, the command derives the source specialist from the stored profile, applies easy-profile-stored defaults (managed-agent identity, workdir, auth override, prompt mode, durable env records, declarative mailbox config, headless and gateway posture, prompt overlay, and any stored memo seed), and uses the active project overlay as the authoritative source context.
+When --profile is used, the command derives the source specialist from the stored profile, applies project-profile-stored defaults (managed-agent identity, workdir, auth override, prompt mode, durable env records, declarative mailbox config, headless and gateway posture, prompt overlay, any gateway mail-notifier appendix default, and any stored memo seed), and uses the active project overlay as the authoritative source context.
 Auth remains user-facing by display name even though the stored profile resolves it through auth-profile identity. --name may be omitted when the profile stores a default managed-agent name; otherwise --name is still required.

+Stored gateway mail-notifier appendix defaults are written into the launched session's runtime notifier state while polling remains disabled.
 Stored memo seeds are applied before prompt composition and provider startup, so the launched agent begins with the represented houmao-memo.md and/or pages/ state already present.
-Direct specialist launches do not apply a stored memo seed because there is no profile-backed seed to resolve.
+Direct specialist launches do not apply these profile-backed defaults because there is no profile to resolve.

 Key options: